sreynich-nang/SQL-Agentic-with-raw-MCP/README.md

-# AI SQL Dashboard Agent
+# AI SQL Dashboard Agent with Streamlit by MCP built-in Local Server

 A complete AI-powered SQL dashboard system that converts natural language questions into SQL queries and generates interactive dashboards.
 Built with Streamlit, PostgreSQL, and MCP (Model Context Protocol).